Finance - Fellowships

 Instructions on activating your cash card will be provided directly to fellows by the Chevening Fellowships team.

 The cost of living in the UK varies according to where in the UK you live.
-Further detailed information can be found here.
+London and other big cities are more expensive than other areas.
+You should ask your university for more detailed local costs of living.
+Further detailed information can also be found here.

 We recommend that you buy travel insurance before you leave home, to cover your journey and your stay in the UK.
-Depending on your visa, you may be required to pay the NHS health surcharge as part of your visa requirements.
-If your visa does not require you to pay the NHS health surcharge, you are strongly recommended to purchase travel insurance.
+Depending on your visa, you may be required to pay the Immigration Health Surcharge as part of your visa requirements.
+If your visa does not require you to pay the Immigration Health Surcharge, you are strongly recommended to purchase travel insurance.
 A pro-rated contribution of up to £200 will be provided to assist with the cost of either the NHS health surcharge or travel insurance.